zyedidia/eget/man/eget.md

 # OPTIONS
   `-t, --tag=`

 :    Use the given tagged release instead of the latest release.
+If the project does not have a tag that matches exactly, eget will look for a tag that contains the given string, and use the latest one.
 Example: **`eget -t nightly zyedidia/micro`**.

   `--pre-release`